-Having investigated the factors which drove the persistence of sunbed use, the third chapter explores the media induced ‘moral panic’ surrounding sunbed consumption.
+Having investigated the factors which drove the persistence of sunbed use, the third chapter explores the media-induced ‘moral panic’ surrounding sunbed consumption.
 In 1991, the first medical authority officially coined the term ‘Tanorexia’ in Britain.
 This weight given by public health officials led to an emergence of an undesirable 'Tanorexic' stereotype within a wide-range of audio-visual material -- accessible to the public through regional and national television.
-Through evaluating these medias, I argue that this gendered stereotype extends the histories of women (and homosexual men) being criticised for ‘vain’ and ‘feminine’ consumptions.
-However, the media induced moral panic was also an attempt to decrease skin cancer rates, aiming to improve the long-term health of the British public.
+Through evaluating these medias, I argue that this gendered stereotype extends the histories of women (and homosexual men) being criticised for ‘vain’ and ‘feminine’ consumption.
+However, the media-induced moral panic was also an attempt to decrease skin cancer rates, aiming to improve the long-term health of the British public.

 Chapter Four will evaluate how British public health officials discouraged sunbed use after the new millennium.
 I will analyse medical advice which was implemented in the form of sun safety education, public health warnings and policies against sunbeds.
 This chapter will focus on both visual and audio-visual material to evaluate where and how anti-sunbed public health campaigns were used.
 Oral histories from both medical experts and sunbed consumers will explore why this method was chosen; how anti-sunbed campaigns were perceived by the public, and finally how consumers responded.
-My research will extend the history of late twentienth-century public health campaigns, and will provide anwers on whether these image-based campaigns were effective.
+My research will extend the history of late twentieth-century public health campaigns and will provide answers to whether these image-based campaigns were effective.